 Garden waste collections

-- We are introducing an annual £25 fee to collect brown garden waste bins.
-The new service will run fortnightly throughout the year, instead of once every three weeks
+- Earlier this year an annual £25 fee was introduced to collect brown garden waste bins.
+The service now runs fortnightly throughout the year, instead of once every three weeks.

 Why we're charging for garden waste collections